commtech/fscc-windows/README.md

 there is an error specific to the FSCC you might encounter.

 STATUS_IO_TIMEOUT: If you are trying to use an FSCC port without a transmit clock present,
-            this check can be turned off with the 'ignore_timeout' command line parameter.
+            this check can be turned off with the 'Ignore Timeout' parameter.

 A complete example of how to do this can be found in the file `fscc\lib\fscc\c\examples\purge.c`.